ashokraj2011/GQL/README.md

    - Validate GraphQL syntax in your schema file
    - Check for missing closing brackets or quotes
    - Ensure directive syntax is correct

+4. **Authentication errors**:
+   - Verify your JWT token is valid and not expired
+   - Ensure the user has the required role for the resource
+   - Check authorization header format

 ## 📊 Architecture Overview